In Cyprus port, Russian money flows freely

 "So what money-laundering are we talking about?
 Of 300,000 euros?" the fresh-faced entrepreneur says with a laugh.
 "If they want to go after the rich Russians - go to London or Germany."

-London in particular is a favoured destination for Russia's super-rich, seeking homes worth tens of millions of dollars.
+London in particular is a favored destination for Russia's super-rich, seeking homes worth tens of millions of dollars.

 POOLS, HEATING AND SCHOOLS